-(l) Employee entitlements
+(I) Employee entitlements

-(i) Wages, salaries, annual leave, and sick leave
+(i) Wages, salaries and annual leave

-Liabilities for wages and salaries, including nonmonetary benefits and annual leave expected to be settled within 12 months of the reporting date are recognised in other payables in respect of employees' services up to the reporting date.
+Liabilities for wages and salaries, including non-monetary benefits and annual leave expected to be settled within 12 months of the reporting date are recognised in other payables in respect of employees' services up to the reporting date.
 They are measured at the amounts expected to be paid when the liabilities are settled.
-Liabilities for non-accumulating sick leave are recognised when the leave is taken and are measured at the rates paid or payable.